Jonathan Chua

-Jonathan Chua (born 12 February 1990), better known as Jon Chua JX, is a Singapore-based actor and singer.
+Jonathan Chua Jian Xin (born 12 February 1990), better known as Jon Chua JX, is a Singapore-based actor and singer.
 He is one of the members of Singaporean band The Sam Willows and the co-founder and creative director of Zendyll Records, and managing director of Zendyll Productions.

+Early life and education

+Chua was born and raised in Singapore.
+He attended Anglo-Chinese Junior College, and majored in Sociology at Nanyang Technological University.

 Career

 Chua is a founding member of Singaporean band The Sam Willows, serving as the lead guitarist and vocalist.

 In 2015, Jon started Zendyll Productions, a recording studio and sound design company in Singapore, with Evan Low, and in 2018, he launched Zendyll Records, a record label that is focused on artist & repertoire (A&R) creation, as well as creative production.

-Chua has been a brand partner for Audi, Hugo and Adidas.
+Chua has been a brand partner for Audi, Hugo, and Adidas.

-In 2019, Chua was a speaker for All That Matters 2019 alongside Patrick Moxey (Ultra Music) and Ghazi Shami (Empire Distribution).
+In 2019, Chua was a speaker for the All That Matters conference alongside Patrick Moxey (Ultra Music) and Ghazi Shami (Empire Distribution).

-Chua made his solo debut July 25, 2019 with the single "Ready For Ya", featuring Flannel Albert.
+Chua made his solo debut July 25, 2019, with the single "Ready For Ya", featuring Flannel Albert.
 The music video was also released on the same day.

 Personal life

-Chua was born and raised in Singapore.
-He attended Anglo-Chinese Junior College, and majored in Sociology in Nanyang Technological University.
-He got engaged to Astro SuperSport TV presenter Amanda Chaang in December 2017, and they got married in late June 2018.
-In 2022, they are currently expecting their first child.
-They own two Dachshunds named Chilli and Salsa.
+Chua married Astro SuperSport TV presenter Amanda Chaang in 2018.
+In 2023, the couple had their first child, a son.
+The couple owns two Dachshunds named Chilli and Salsa.

 Chua cites Pharrell Williams as his role model.